 Independently certified for efficiency and performance, WaterSense labeled showerheads save water and energy while still providing a satisfying spray.
 You can find WaterSense labeled showerheads in all kinds of styles and price points, and some utilities offer rebates to help offset the cost.
 By replacing just one showerhead with a WaterSense labeled model, EPA estimates the average family can save 2,900 gallons of water, the amount of electricity needed to power its home for 13 days, and more than $70 in energy and water costs every year.

-Changes we make at home will add up quickly the country.
+Changes we make at home will add up quickly across the country.
 If every home in the United States replaced existing showerheads with WaterSense labeled models, we could save more than 260 billion gallons of water and nearly $5.1 billion in water and energy costs across the country annually!

 Case Study - Cobb County Showers KSU with Campus-Wide Savings (2 pg, 310K, About PDF): Learn how Cobb County Water System and Kennesaw State University (KSU) made a big splash for Shower Better Month in October 2014.
 KSU saved more than 650,000 gallons of water, reduced dormitory water use by about 28 percent, and saved $6,500 in water bills in six months by switching out showerheads to WaterSense labeled showerheads.